-What makes Keep useful is that its fast, simple, you can add images or drawings, and it has the ability to convert a note into a Google Doc when an idea is ready to be expanded.
-The mobile app integrates well, ideas can be written, voiced, pictured straight to keep, as well as webpage links.
+What makes Keep useful is that it’s fast and simple, you can add images or drawings, and it has the ability to convert a note into a Google Doc when an idea is ready to be expanded.
+The mobile app integrates well, ideas can be written, voiced, and pictured straight to keep, as well as webpage links.

 Part of the outlook and Onedrive ecosystem, Onenote is crammed with features.
 Just one notebook can cater to your whole library.
 Each notebook has a section, and in each section, you can create pages.
 The desktop version has subsections and subpages, but this causes a problem as the two are somewhat incompatible.
 The text edit box is as Microsoft as one can get.
 This has everything one would ever need.
 Major downsides; slowness, like all Microsoft online products, the lag between opening up a basic note is a big drawback.
 Plus there’s no exporting to anything else.
 The phone apps are okay, but the desktop app is a little convoluted in regards to how the files are stored.

 Simplenote is just simple.
 It’s a tag only system, so no folders, but that’s the same thing really and Simplenote makes this look and feel the same anyway.
 There is no text edit box, just text input, but it supports Markdown extensions.
 There is a version roll-back capability.
 You can back up by downloading a zip file.
 It’s as basic as you can get.